Get your personal plan match in 2 minutes

 Choose short-term insurance if: You're in a genuine transition (between jobs, waiting for open enrollment) and need coverage for 2-6 months.

 Choose health sharing if: You're self-employed long-term and need ongoing coverage without ACA's price tag.
-Zion is the best starting point — no faith requirement, Cigna PPO, and no pre-existing waiting period.
+Zion is the best starting point — no faith requirement, any provider (no network), and day-1 sharing for high blood pressure, high cholesterol, and type-2 diabetes (other pre-existing conditions phase in).

-Choose ACA if: You qualify for subsidies, you have serious pre-existing conditions, or you need full mental health and prescription coverage with no gaps.
+Choose ACA if: You qualify for subsidies — check at HealthCare.gov — you have serious pre-existing conditions, or you need full mental health and prescription coverage with no gaps.

 Not sure which fits your situation?
 Take our 2-minute quiz — we'll account for your health history, budget, and how long you need coverage.